-- Comply with the law set down by the Scottish Government about the allocation of social housing. - Meet good practice standards. - Make sure that everyone applying for housing with us is treated in a fair and equal way, free from discrimination. - Work with Stirling Council to meet housing needs in the rural Stirling area. - To provide people applying to us for housing, good quality advice and information about their housing options. - Ensure our staff are well trained to allocate houses in line with the policy. - Monitor and report our performance against the aims and objectives of this policy. - Deal effectively with any complaints that people have about our decisions or how we deliver our service.
+- · Comply with the law set down by the Scottish Government about the allocation of social housing. - Meet good practice standards. - Make sure that everyone applying for housing with us is treated in a fair and equal way, free from discrimination. - · Work with Stirling Council to meet housing needs in the rural Stirling area.

+- To provide people applying to us for housing, good quality advice and information about their housing options. - Ensure our staff are well trained to allocate houses in line with the policy. - Monitor and report our performance against the aims and objectives of this policy. - Deal effectively with any complaints that people have about our decisions or how we deliver our service. - Consult with service users on all reviews of this policy in accordance with the Housing (Scotland) Act 2001 & 2014 and the Associations customer engagement strategy.